borbelyattila11/3D-Computer-Vision/topics/[ 7 ] Plane-plane homography.md

 1. **Image Acquisition**: Capture a series of overlapping images with a consistent rotation.
 2. **Feature Detection and Matching**: Identify keypoints in the overlapping regions (e.g., using SIFT, ORB, or SURF) and find correspondences.
 3. **Estimate Homography**:
-   - Use RANSAC to robustly estimate the homography \(H\) between pairs of images.
+   - Use RANSAC to robustly estimate the homography $$H$$ between pairs of images.
 4. **Warp Images**:
    - Transform images to a common coordinate frame using the homography matrices.
    - Use backward mapping to ensure proper interpolation.